thehimanshubansal/hotel-booking-system/README.md

 ## 🤝 Contribution
+Thank you for considering contributing to this project!
+Please star this repo.

 Please run the linter before pushing changes:
-Thank you for considering contributing to [Project Name]!

 ```bash
 npm run lint